Understanding Peace and Honor on a Gettysburg Battlefield Tour

 A brick building

-Their homes were riddled with bullet holes, or had been smashed up by the confederates who overtook their homes.
+Their homes were riddled with bullet holes or had been smashed up by the Confederate attackers who overtook their homes.

 Their water was contaminated and the fields stank of death and human and animal feces.
-It was a stench that wafted 25 miles north to Harrisburg.
+It was a stench that wafted 25 miles north of Harrisburg.

 These are the heroes of Gettysburg we must also remember.